HMaker/jsfuck-debugger/README.md

 ## JSFuck Debugger
-Partially evaluates the [JSFuck][1]-encoded JavaScript, making the obfuscated code readable.
+Partially evaluates a [JSFuck][1]-encoded JavaScript source, making the obfuscated code readable.

 ## Install
 It requires [Esprima][2] to build the Abstract Syntax Tree of the JSFuck code, so after cloning the repository run `npm i` inside its folder.